LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 ## Launch the interactive console

-Typing `console` you can enter the interactive Scala console, allowing to test your code interactively:
+Type `console` to enter the interactive Scala console, which allows you to test your code interactively:

 ```bash
 [My first application] $ console